Tweets by @l3n0v3r3

-Consultant in life science research, focusing in particular on data modeling and analysis, as well as scientific writing.
-Director of research at the French CNRS (on leave).
-You can hire my services via the company aSciStance.
+I am a dedicated consultant specializing in life science research, with a particular focus on data modeling, analysis, and scientific writing.
+Currently, I hold the position of Director of Research at the prestigious French CNRS (currently on leave).
+You can benefit from my expertise by hiring my services through the reputable company aSciStance.

-I coordinated the development of key software tools to support computational systems biology research, such as BioModels, and was a major figure behind the development of a coordinated set of standards to share computational models, including SBML, SBGN, the MIRIAM guidelines and the Identifiers.org infrastructure.
+I have played a pivotal role in advancing computational systems biology through the development of essential software tools like BioModels.
+Additionally, I have been a driving force behind the establishment of coordinated standards for sharing computational models, including SBML, SBGN, the MIRIAM guidelines, and the Identifiers.org infrastructure.

 Throughout my career, I have taken on leadership roles to foster collaboration and progress in the field.
 I have had the honor of serving on the board of directors of the International Society for Computational Biology, where I worked diligently to advance the organization’s mission.
 Moreover, I have been entrusted with the responsibility of leading the Network and Systems Biology section at F1000, further solidifying my commitment to the field.
 Additionally, I have served as an associate editor for renowned journals such as BMC Systems Biology and NPJ Systems Biology and Applications.